alf-tool/alf-core/README.md

 as my own wish list, while I would love hearing yours instead.

-- Towards 1.0.0, I would like to stabilize and document Alf public APIs as well as internals (a few concepts are still unstable there) as well as starting collecting  Reader, Renderer and Environment contributions for common data sources (SQL, NoSQL, CSV, LOGS) and output formats (HTML, XML, JSON).
+- Towards 1.0.0, I would like to stabilize and document Alf public APIs as well as internals (a few concepts are still unstable there).
+Alf also has a certain number of limitations that are worth overcoming for version 1.0.0.
+The latter include the semantically wrong way of applying joins on sub-relations, the impossibility to use Lispy expressions on sub-relations in extend, and the error management which is unspecific and unfriendly so far.
+- I also would like starting collecting  Reader, Renderer and Environment contributions for common data sources (SQL, NoSQL, CSV, LOGS) and output formats (HTML, XML, JSON).
 Contributions could be either developped as different gem projects or distributed with Alf's gem and source code, I still need to decide the exact policy (suggestions are more than welcome here)
 - Alf will remain a practical tool before everything else.
 In the middle term, I would like to complete the set of available operators (relational and non- relational ones).
 Some of them will be operators described in D & D books